-The Library provides a variety of bookable individual and group learning study spaces (www.uleth.ca/lib/booking), access to general-use computers equipped with a variety of productivity software and applications, and access to hardware and software to support production of multimedia projects.
+The Library provides a variety of study spaces including bookable group workrooms (www.uleth.ca/lib/bookinb), carrels, lounge seating, and tables.
+There is access to general-use computers equipped with a variety of productivity software, and access to hardware and software to support the production of multimedia projects.
 Listening and viewing equipment is available for use with a variety of media types.
-Group work rooms are equipped with wall-mounted monitors for connection to laptops.
-A number of computers with specialized software and devices are also available to assist students and staff with accommodated learning needs.
-Copiers/printers are available on all three levels of the Library.
+Group workrooms are equipped with wall-mounted televisions for connecting to laptops.
+Copiers/printers/scanners are available on all three levels of the Library.